Achronite/energenie-ener314rt/README.md

 0.3.3|01 Feb 20|Disabled Rx when only OOK devices present.
 Allow eTRV commands to be cached before valve is detected.
 Tested Energenie 4-way gang.
 Improved error handling when radio will not initialise.
 0.3.4|09 Feb 20|Replaced all exits with return codes from radio init functions.
 Added better error reporting for raw Tx call.
 0.4.0|06 Dec 20|Added new function to immediately send commands.
 Added MIHO069 thermostat params.
 Added support for unknown commands (this assumes a uint as sent datatype) in build_message.
 Updated Energenie device names.
 Readme updates, including success tests for 3 more devices from AdamCMC.
 WARNING: This version contains DEBUG logging.
+0.4.1|TBD|Reduced internal efficiency 'sleep' from 5s to 0.5s for non-eTRV mode to reduce risk of losing a message (Issue #14).
+Disabled DEBUG logging in package.

 ## Built With